Scott D. MillerPartner

 - Representing Samsung in its unsolicited offer to acquire SanDisk.

-- Representing CVC Capital Partners and Univar in Univar’s proposed initial public offering, and the intervening sale of a minority stake to Clayton, Dubilier & Rice.
+- Representing Univar Inc. in its proposed initial public offering and its proposed shareholder CVC Capital Partners and Univar in a sale of a 50% stake in Univar to Clayton, Dubilier & Rice.

 - Representing AT&T (formerly SBC Communications) in a number of transactions, including its strategic alliances with Yahoo! and DISH Network.